msuiche/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Live debugging usage

 1 CPU for guest OS for live debugging is preferrable.
-MultiCPU version was developped recently and was't test enough (the most of tests was done on Windows 10X emulator)
 Experimented multi-CPU debugging was added.
 For successfull debugging you need set Debug-Event Filters->Break instruction exception to Handle->Not Handle, and Execution->Output.

 Set breakpoint using "bp" command, press "Run", wait until breakpoint was triggered.
 You can set 0x1000 breakpoints now.
 It is software-like breakpoints, and not limited.
 You can use single step command.